MaddisonK/MaddisonK/README.md

 ### Hi there 👋.

-My name is Maddison Khire and I am a graduate from the University of North Carolina at Chapel Hill with a double major in Computer Science and Biomedical Engineering.
+My name is Maddison Khire and I am a graduate from the University of North Carolina at Chapel Hill that double majored in Computer Science and Biomedical Engineering.

 Please feel free to take a look at my repositories to see programming-related projects that I have worked on in my classes, research, and for fun.